 Install the OpenAI SDK

-Install the OpenAI SDK for Python and Node, configure your API key, and verify with a one-line chat.completions call.
+Install the OpenAI SDK for Python and Node, set your API key, and prove it works with a one-line chat call.

 You'll need an API key from platform.openai.com.
-New accounts get a small credit; pay-as-you-go after that.
+New accounts get a small credit, then it's pay-as-you-go.

 Python